grxomen/plantcord/privacy-policy.md

 ---

-For concerns, email us at darknebai@gmail.com or message a Plantty developer in your server.
+For concerns, reach out to Forge here or message a Plantty developer in your server.

 ---